ossia/score-docs/docs/in-depth/in-depth.md

 # Advanced features

-This chapter describes various advanced use cases for ossia score.
+This chapter describes various advanced use cases for *ossia score*.

 {: .fs-6 .fw-300 }